Realistic quantum network simulation for experimental BBM92 key distribution: Theoretical Model for BBM92 Key Generation

 The error rate from accidental coincidences will be equal to one quarter of the accidental coincidence rate, with the factor of one quarter accounting for sifting as well as for one half of the remaining accidental coincidences producing valid key bits,

 The overall error rate is therefore equal to

 Error correction protocols in deployed BBM92 systems will consume valid key bits in order to detect and reconcile key errors between Alice and Bob.
+With error correction, secure key distribution can still be performed in the presence of errors and a theoretical bound on the maximum secure key rate given an infinitely long key length, the asymptotic secure key rate, can be determined \cite{Shor2000SecurityProof}.
 For an equal probability of measurement in either the $HV$ or $AD$ basis, and for a conservative assumption on the amount of key consumed to detect and rectify errors which accounts for finite key block sizes in the error correction process, we can predict the asymptotic secure key rate as \cite{Elkouss2011}

 where $H(x)$ is the binary entropy function,